-One of the basic science departments of the UW–Madison School of Medicine and Public Health, the Department of Medical Physics offers comprehensive training in diagnostic and therapeutic medical physics and in health physics.
-Achievement of the Ph.D. degree in this department reflects strong scholarship and research skills in one of the top medical physics programs in North America.
-Graduates are prepared for teaching and/or research positions in universities, national laboratories, or in the medical and nuclear technology industries.
-Graduates are also prepared for admission into medical physics residency programs to become board eligible for clinical medical physics positions.
+The Department of Medical Physics at UW–Madison’s School of Medicine and Public Health is the first medical physics department in the United States and home to the largest group of medical physics doctoral students in the world.
+Achievement of the PhD degree in this department reflects strong scholarship and research in the physics and engineering of diagnostic and therapeutic systems.
+Graduates are prepared for teaching and research positions in universities, national laboratories, and the medical and nuclear technology industries, as well as for admission into medical physics residency programs to become board-eligible for clinical medical physics positions.

 Please consult the table below for key information about this degree program’s admissions requirements.
 The program may have more detailed admissions requirements, which can be found below the table or on the program’s website.